 - Full Monthly kept for 1 month

-Incremental backups mean that Plesk will take one large complete duplicate of everything you specified, then each of the next backups will contain only the changed files.
+Incremental backups mean that Plesk will take one large complete backup of everything you specified on the first run, then each of the next backups will contain only the changed files between when the complete backup was taken and now.
 This way each of your backups don’t need to fully duplicate all of the data, saving you disk space.

 1-Click Web Apps Backups